Contrasting Dolphin Entertainment (DLPN) & Its Rivals

-Dolphin Entertainment (NASDAQ:DLPN – Get Rating) is one of 63 publicly-traded companies in the “Personal services” industry, but how does it contrast to its rivals?
-We will compare Dolphin Entertainment to related companies based on the strength of its valuation, institutional ownership, dividends, earnings, analyst recommendations, risk and profitability.
+Dolphin Entertainment (NASDAQ:DLPN – Get Rating) is one of 63 public companies in the “Personal services” industry, but how does it contrast to its rivals?
+We will compare Dolphin Entertainment to related businesses based on the strength of its institutional ownership, analyst recommendations, earnings, valuation, risk, dividends and profitability.

 This table compares Dolphin Entertainment and its rivals’ net margins, return on equity and return on assets.